COVID-19 Guidelines for Parade Attendees

 - Do not touch.
 Refrain from touching surfaces and handles in the home.

 - Bring your own PPE.
 Consider bringing your own face mask to wear while in the home.
-All Parade homes will require them to enter.
+Some Parade homes may require them to enter based on current mandates.

 - Shorten home visits.
 Consider limiting your time within a home to 15 minutes in order to improve the flow of traffic.